tardate/LittleArduinoProjects/playground/CurrentSensorModule/README.md

 In an alternative configuration, I have a 9V source pumping ~700mA through the current sensor.

-At first my resultswere terrible, like+/-0.7A measuring as +/-0.2A.
+At first my results were terrible, like ±0.7A measuring as ±0.2A.
-These readings are coincidentally quite consistent with a +/-20A scale.
+These readings are coincidentally quite consistent with a ±20A scale.
-When I change to +/-20A sensitivity then suddenly my readings are very close to what my multimeter says.
+When I change to ±20A sensitivity then suddenly my readings are very close to what my multimeter says.

-Although the chip on my module is clearly marked ACS712ELC-05B (+/-5A sensitivity according to the datasheet), I'm guessing it is really an ACS712ELC-20A (+/-20A).
+Although the chip on my module is clearly marked ACS712ELC-05B (±5A sensitivity according to the datasheet), I'm guessing it is really an ACS712ELC-20A (±20A).
 Perhaps wrong markings in a QA reject batch?
 Perhaps also why it shows up in a 70 cent module from China!!